 Whilst there have been literally thousands of articles, books, magazines, newsletters, photographs and websites published concerned with the subject of crop circles, their origins and causes, there has been almost no serious academic study of the subject.
 Despite the obvious public interest in the subject, at the time of writing this review, it would appear that there have been not more than a dozen articles concerning crop circles that have been published in peer reviewed journals and another dozen or so “news” type articles published in recognised academic publications such as Nature or Science News.

 There are probably several contributing reasons for the scarcity of scholarly literature on crop circles, the most obvious of these being the highly publicised claims by Doug Bower and Dave Chorley, in 1991, that they had created all of England’s crop circles and had perpetuated a massive hoax on the world in the name of “art”.
-The other obvious deterrent to scholars investigating the phenomena is the general association of crop circles with an array of pseudo-sciences such as UFOs, the New Age movement and other movements that routinely ascribe supernatural origins to many unexplained phenomena.
+The other obvious deterrent to scholars investigating the phenomena is the general association of crop circles with an array of what some might call "pseudo-sciences" such as the study of UFOs and beliefs associated with the New Age movement and other movements that ascribe supernatural origins to many unexplained phenomena.

 Prior to 1991, and the Bower and Chorley hoax claims, the debate surrounding crop circles focused primarily on whether they were caused by UFOs, were a supernatural phenomenon or were the product of unexplained natural events such as an effect of meteorological origins.
 It was only after Bower and Chorley’s claims that the hoax concept entered the crop circle debate as a significant factor.
 Bower and Chorley’s claims, and subsequent, similar, claims by Rod Dickinson, another artist, also introduced the concept of “crop circles as hoax art” and effectively divided the study of crop circles into three reasonably distinct periods.